jprotzman/signalk-venus-tanks-plugin/README.md

 Signal K servers running under Venus OS.

-If you require similar functionality but do not run Signal K under Venus or you prefer to maintain dbus tank data with a native Venus process, then consider using this
+If you require similar functionality but do not run Signal K under Venus or you prefer to maintain D-Bus tank data with a native Venus process, then consider using this
 [alternative Python application](https://github.com/preeve9534/venus-signalk-tank-service).

 ## Installation